 At least one state (Alabama) has expressly ruled that once a plea bargain is accepted, or there is detrimental reliance upon the agreement before the plea is entered, it becomes binding and enforceable under constitutional law (substantive due process).
 Ex Parte Hon.
 Orson Johnson, (Alabama, 1995).

 While plea bargaining is not a constitutionally-guaranteed right, you can expect it will be part of your criminal defense strategy.
 No matter what criminal matter you're facing, only an expert criminal defense attorney can be relied on to negotiate the best possible plea agreement for you.
-So if you've been charged with a crime, you should immediately consult with a criminal defense attorney at no charge to better understand your situation.
+So if you've been charged with a crime, you should immediately get in touch with a criminal defense attorney near you.